rayct/rayct/README.md

 # Zettelkasten for Turner, Raymond C.

+### "The more clearly we can focus our attention on the wonders and realities of the universe about us, the less taste we shall have for destruction"\
+― Rachel Carson

 <!--
 **rayct/rayct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.